Articles & Features

 Woodcut by Ambrosius Holbein illustrating a 1518 edition of Thomas More’s Utopia

-Utopian thinking, and consequently utopian architecture, has emerged in alternating phases throughout history, always characterising great moments of cultural ferment and desire for renewal, especially during the early Renaissance, the period around the French Revolution and the Twentieth Century.
+Utopian thinking, and consequently utopian architecture, has emerged in alternating phases throughout history, always characterizing great moments of cultural ferment and desire for renewal, especially during the early Renaissance, the period around the French Revolution and the Twentieth Century.

 “The home of the Utopian impulse was architecture rather than painting or sculpture.
 Painting can make us happy, but building is the art we live in; it is the social art par excellence, the carapace of political fantasy, the exoskeleton of one’s economic dreams.
 It is also the one art nobody can escape.”